-1. Licensing Objective Prevent Crime and Disorder High Risk Med Risk Low Risk Reasons for Assessment Action Taken • • Entry and Exit 1.1 Applicants should consider whether door supervisors or other security staff are required in respect of the venue and the licensable activity proposed.
-1.2 In the event that door supervisors are used by the applicants premises: such persons must hold the relevant qualifications under the Private Security Industry Act 2001; should be properly trained and sufficient in number, both inside and outside the premises according to the nature and extent of the licensable activities carried on; should be required to vet, regulate and control persons entering or leaving the premises and to seek to ensure the prevention of crime and disorder but also to safeguard public safety and internal security at premises; should be trained in, have regard to and comply with the guidance and standards of behaviour for door supervisors and security operatives issued by the Security Industry Authority.
-Copies can be obtained at www.sia.homeoffice.gov.uk
+1. Licensing Objective Prevent Crime and Disorder High Risk Med Risk Low Risk Reasons for Assessment Action Taken Entry and Exit 1.1 Applicants should consider whether door supervisors or other security staff are required in respect of the venue and the licensable activity proposed.
+1.2 In the event that door supervisors are used by the applicants premises: such persons must hold the relevant qualifications under the Private Security Industry Act 2001; should be properly trained and sufficient in number, both inside and outside the premises according to the nature and extent of the licensable activities carried on; should be required to vet, regulate and control persons entering or leaving the premises and to seek to ensure the prevention of crime and disorder but also to safeguard public safety and internal security at premises; should be trained in, have regard to and comply with the Guidance for Door Stewards issued by Grampian Police available from Grampian Police and from the Board on request.

 1.3 External duties should include in particular the exclusion of persons who appear to have had too much to drink and/or who appear inclined to disorder.
 Duties inside the premises should include the monitoring of persons on the premises for excessive consumption of alcohol and/or who exhibit the potential for disorder.
 1.4 In the event that door supervisors or other security staff are used, applicants should make appropriate arrangements for a daily register of staff and the recording of incidents in an approved incident log.
-1.5 The daily register and incident log should be open to inspection by authorised officers of the Moray Licensing Board, the Moray Council and Police Scotland on request.
+1.5 The daily register and incident log should be open to inspection by authorised officers of the Moray Licensing Board, the Moray Council and Grampian Police on request.
 1.6 Applicants should consider whether measures should be put in place to prevent the use or supply of illegal drugs or weapons, such as the searching of customers for offensive weapons or drugs on entering the premises.
-1.7 Where such measures are in place applicants will also be expected to make arrangements to record the search of individuals and the seizure of any property which may be required for evidential purposes.
+Please refer to Police Guidelines on this matter in Appendix VIII 1.7 Where such measures are in place applicants will also be expected to make arrangements to record the search of individuals and the seizure of any property which may be required for evidential purposes.
 Applicants will also be expected to provide a suitable receptacle for the safe retention of illegal substances and to inform the Police so that appropriate disposal can be arranged.
-1.8 Applicants should also consider discouraging the use of illegal substances or weapons by displaying notices in and at entrances to licensed venues which clearly define the policy of the venue and should state that criminal offences will be reported to Police Scotland.
-1.9 For city/town centre venues the Moray Licensing Board recommends the Safer Clubbing Guide, found at the following link: http://www.csdp.org/research/safer_clubbing_txt.pdf Applicants should confirm that the Guide has been considered and measures implemented where necessary.
+1.8 Applicants should also consider discouraging the use of illegal substances or weapons by displaying notices in and at entrances to licensed venues which clearly define the policy of the venue and should state that criminal offences will be reported to Grampian Police.
+1.9 For city/town centre venues the Moray Licensing Board recommends the Safer Clubbing Guide, found at the following link: www.drugs.gov.uk/publication-search/young-people/safer-clubbing- guide.pdf?view=Binary Applicants should confirm that the Guide has been considered and measures implemented where necessary.